 \subsubsection{Matching}

-Once the data have been stratified, the user can optimally match individuals within each stratum using the strata designations in the analysis set.
-A 1-to-1 or 1-to-$k$ optimal propensity score matching within strata can be done automatically with the \code{strata_match} function, as in the example below.
-As before, we assume the propensity score model \code{treat ~ X1 + X2 + B1 + B2}.
-This function makes essential use of the \code{optmatch} package \citep{hansen2006optmatch} to perform the matching within strata.
-For further discussion on more complicated matching schemes, see section \ref{sec:key_design_choices}.
+Once the data have been stratified, the user can optimally match individuals within each stratum.
+A 1-to-1 or 1-to-$k$ optimal propensity score matching within strata can be done automatically with the \code{strata\_match} function, as in the example below.
+Propensity score (the default uses all columns besides the treatment, outcome, and stratum).
+This function makes essential use of the \pkg{optmatch} package (\cite{hansen2006optmatch}; see also \cite{RELAX1988}) to perform the matching within strata.